The Degree of the Tangent and Secant Variety to a Projective Surface: The secant variety and the Hilbert scheme

 and we recall that the action induced on $\widetilde{S \times S}$ by the one on $S \times S$ acts as the identity on the exceptional divisor.

 \begin{rem} We can define $\Hilb^k S$ as the variety parametrising the $0$-dimensional subschemes of $S$ of length $k$.
-The first construction we recalled for $\Hilb^2 S$ generalises to the Hilbert schemes $\Hilb^k S$, while generalizing the second for $k > 2$ we find only an open part of $\Hilb^k S$, whose complement has codimension at least $3$. \end{rem}
+The first of the two constructions we recalled for $\Hilb^2 S$ generalises to the Hilbert schemes $\Hilb^k S$.
+However, the second one does not generalise: call $\Delta_{ij}$ the subset of $S^k$ of the $k$-uples $(x_1, \ldots, x_k)$ with $x_i = x_j$, and let $\Delta = \pi \pa{\bigcup_{i, j} \Delta_{ij}}$; then $\Delta$ is the singular locus of $S^{(k)}$ and $\varepsilon$ coincides with the blow up of $\Delta$ only on an open part of $S^{(k)}$ (the image in $S^{(k)}$ of the set of $k$-uples with at most two equal entries), whose complement has codimension at least $3$ (cf. \cite[$\S$6, p.
+766]{bea}).
+Because of this, the methods we will describe may be hard to generalise to higher dimensional secant varieties. \end{rem}